wuzhiping/webspoon/README.md

 - The 1st digit is always 0 (never be released as a separate software).
 - The 2nd and 3rd digits represent the base Kettle version, e.g., 6.1, 7.0.
-- The last digit represents the minor revisions within webSpoon.
+- The last digit represents the patch version.

-As a result, the next (pre-)release version will be 0.6.1.4, meaning it is from the branch webspoon-6.1 and the 4th minor revision.
+As a result, the next (pre-)release version will be 0.6.1.4, meaning it is based on the Kettle version 6.1 with the 4th patch.
+There could be a version of 0.7.0.4, which is based on the Kettle version 7.0 with (basically) the same patch.

 ## Build in the command line